 Don’t keep score.

 This one is straight from the playbook, but it applies to life off the field as well.
 There are many ways to keep score such as comparing yourself to others, holding onto resentments, or silently noting the failings of your partner.
 My mentor once said the only sensible answer to the question of “Who’s right?” is “Who cares?”
-I love that.
 Truth is, we’re all fumbling and learning in equal measure.

 Say Yes!

 Saying yes to experience is a powerful way to live.
 It encourages acceptance, fosters flexibility and, ironically, often begins with saying no. That’s because saying “no” creates space for other things.
-And in that space, “Yes!” opens the door to possibility.
+And, in that space, “Yes!” opens the door to possibility.

 Use your gifts.

-Despite a lack of athletic ability, I played sports in high school.
-Because I lacked skill, I was invariably voted “Most Spirited Player.”
-By the second game it was clear that knowing how to play Tee-Ball was an advantage other coaches had over me.
-I decided then to lead with what I did know.
-While it’s true that my boys “threw like a girl,” I guarantee you wouldn’t find a more enthusiastic or supportive group of players in the league.
+Despite a lack of ability, I played sports in high school.
+As a consolation for actual skill, I was often awarded the Most Spirited Player – a minor source of embarrassment for me as a teenager.
+However, by the second game it was clear that knowing how to play Tee-Ball was an advantage other coaches had over me so I decided to lead with what I did know.
+While it’s true that my boys “threw like a girl,” I guarantee you wouldn’t find a more “spirited” or supportive group of players in the league.

 Prioritize.